coffeesource-net/coffeesource_app/README.md

 4. **Run the project**

-Run the following command for run the project:
+Run the following command to run the project:

     docker-compose up